Adli Qudsi: Published works

 In 1995, he prepared a project paper entitled "Modernization of City Administration: Management, Urban and Environmental Planning" which became the basis of an active EU project to upgrade six major municipalities in Syria.

-Death

-Qudsi died in a traffic accident in Mersin, Turkey on January 21, 2018.

-Personal life
+Personal life and death

 Qudsi was married to Arij Shalab Al Sham and is survived by two daughters, Jwanah Qudsi and Laila Qudsi.
+Qudsi died in a traffic accident in Mersin, Turkey, on January 21, 2018, 77.